anydotcrypto/metatransactions/README.md

 # A Minimal Meta-Transaction Library

-Ethereum transaction's intertwine the identity of who paid for the transaction (gas.payer) and who wants to execute a command (msg.sender).
+Ethereum transactions intertwine the identity of who paid for the transaction (gas.payer) and who wants to execute a command (msg.sender).
 As a result, it is **not straight forward for Alice to pay the gas fee on behalf of Bob** who wants to execute a command in a smart contract.
 Until it is fixed at the platform level, then Alice and Bob must adopt a meta-transaction standard to support this functionality (e.g. transaction infrastructure as a service in a non-custodial manner).

 There are two approaches:

 - **Proxy contracts:** All transactions for the user are sent via a proxy contract and it is compatible with all existing smart contracts.
 - **\_msgSender():** All transactions are sent via a global RelayHub.sol contract and the target contract must support the standard which requires it to replace msg.sender with \_msgSender().
-It is only compatible with contracts that have upgraded to use the standard.
+It is only compatible with contracts that have been upgraded to use the standard.

 We have put together this meta-transaction library to support both approaches.
 We hope it will benefit the community in the following ways:
 - **Ease of adoption:** All new smart contracts can support meta-transactions without handling replay protection (e.g. the permit() standard).